jp-chl/66DaysOfK8s/challenge/week07/day49/README.md

 _Last update: 2021-02-28_

 ---
-Today, in RBAC part 3, I have worked with Role and RoleBindinng.
+Today, in RBAC part 3, I have worked with Role and RoleBinding.

 #kubernetes #learning #K8s #66DaysChallenge